 - Let someone know where you will be at all times.
 The disappearance of someone for several hours can be cause for alarm.
 Do not go out on deck alone at night or in rough weather.
 These conditions make it almost impossible to find someone who has fallen over the side. - Take care when climbing or descending ladders and stairwells, and always use the handrail.
-In addition to being steeper than regular stairs, the stairwells are frequently wet and icy; making slips and falls more likely.
+In addition to being steeper than regular stairs, the exterior stairs are frequently wet and icy; making slips and falls more likely.
 This is especially true when the ship is rolling. - Wear sensible clothing.
 Wear shoes with non-skid soles, especially on outside decks.
 Closed toe shoes are required in all public spaces.
 Sandals or flip-flops of any kind are not allowed outside of your cabin.
 All personnel must wear safety-toe (steel or composite-toed) shoes when on the back deck.
-Loose or floppy clothing, long hair, and jewelry can become caught in machinery and result in injury or death. - Wear a hat, sunglasses and sun block if you are working outside.
+Loose or floppy clothing, long hair, and jewelry can become caught in machinery and result in injury or death. - Wear a hat, sunglasses, and sun block if you are working outside.
 Ultraviolet radiation levels are much higher in Antarctica and at sea than elsewhere. - Beware of watertight doors.
 These doors may swing from the ship's motion and can cause injury.
 Keep hands and fingers clear.
-Be sure to secure all watertight doors with at least two levers ("dogs"). - Do not place any pressurized containers such as aerosol cans in the general trash.
-These items can only be safely disposed of in the laundry room trash bin labeled for these cans. - Do not bring surge protectors used ashore onto the ship.
-Request assistance from the ETs or MCISs once aboard the ship if you need additional outlets or surge protection for your equipment. - Any questions of safety are to be directed to the Chief Mate or MPC.
+Be sure to secure all watertight doors with at least two levers ("dogs").
+Watertight doors should be kept in the closed position when underway. - Do not place any pressurized containers such as aerosol cans in the general trash.
+For safety, these items should only be disposed of in the bins labeled for these containers (in the Laundry Room on the LMG and the Office Supplies Closet off the Forward Dry Lab on the NBP).

+- Do not bring surge protectors used ashore onto the ship.
+Request assistance from the ETs or MCISs once aboard the ship if you need additional outlets or surge protection for your equipment. - Any questions of safety are to be directed to the chief mate or MPC.